Make sure to avoid these 5 common mistakes on your career site — doing so will vastly improve your digital candidate experience:

 Here’s an example of using an iFrame on job pages (notice the double scroll bars):

-4) Putting Multiple Jobs on Single Page (Design)
+4) Putting Multiple Job Descriptions on Single Page (Design)

 A running list of endless job description text separated by job titles is definitely not a good look for your careers page, yet many companies use this format.